| 4. Pinhole It is necessary to expand

 manufacture are very important for proper work of

-the pinhole.
 Presence of the objective

 aberration and non-round form of the diaphragm hole